 Update on Final state examination procedure

-Final state examination (FSE) in the spring semester 2020 will be an oral examination organized via Zoom (please see below for technical requirements; here you can download a detailed guide that describes the recommended procedure for online FSE).
+Final state examination (FSE) in the spring semester 2021 will be an oral examination organized via Zoom (please see below for technical requirements; here you can download a detailed guide that describes the recommended procedure for online FSE).
 In June, the examination will be conducted online.
-In September, the oral examination will be conducted either online or at the faculty, depending on how the situation evolves.

 Final state examination consists of Master’s thesis defence, and an oral examination focused on the published state exam topics and literature.

 The thesis defence consists of:

 1) Brief introduction of the thesis by the author: the topic, goals, theory, concepts or methods, main findings and conclusions

 2) Summarization of the supervisor’s and opponent’s reviews, the opportunity for the student to respond to questions and comments in the reviews.

 3) Discussion on the thesis and questions from the State Examination Committee

 Note: it is not possible to use PowerPoint or similar tools during the defence

 The defence is immediately followed by oral examination, during which the committee members ask questions based on the published state examination topics and literature.
 Each student is asked two questions, which are to be answered without preparation.